Macauley Island: Ecosystem

-Most of the island is covered by beadfern and sedgeland, trees are rare.
-Several vegetation associations occur, such as turf along the coasts, lichens and mosses on the northwestern cliffs, sedgelands mostly at the periphery of the island, shrubs at various sites and dwarf ngaio and Homalanthus forests.
+Most of the island is covered by beadfern and sedgeland; trees are rare.
+Several vegetation associations occur, such as turf along the coasts, lichens and mosses on the northwestern cliffs, sedgelands mostly at the periphery of the island, shrubs at various sites, and dwarf ngaio and Homalanthus forests.
 Moisture-loving plants occur in the canyons and gullies.
 68 plant species were recorded on Macauley Island in 2008, and there are bryophytes, lichens, lycophytes, pteridophytes, seaweeds and spermatophytes.
 One fungus was recorded in 2015, the artist's conk.
-There have been historical changes in vegetation due to the introduction and eradication of pigs and goats and a spread of ferns that may be due to climatic changes.
+Changes in vegetation occurred due to the introduction and eradication of pigs and goats and a spread of ferns that may be due to climatic changes.

 Macauley Island has the largest seabird population of New Zealand.
 Seabirds live on the sea and come to land only to breed; birds found breeding on Macauley Island include black noddies, black-winged petrels, grey noddies, Kermadec parakeets, Kermadec petrels, little shearwaters, masked boobies, red-tailed tropicbirds, sooty terns, wedge-tailed shearwaters, white-bellied storm petrels and white-naped petrels.
 Of these, the Kermadec parakeet is the only land bird on Macauley Island.
 Catastrophic volcanic eruptions that periodically wipe the animals out may be the reason why Macauley Island and other Kermadec islands lack endemic birds.
 In 1988, 5.2 million breeding birds were reported.
 They nest mainly in the sedgelands and cliffs, and both Macauley and Haszard Island are heavily burrowed by nesting seabirds.
 Birds may fly from the colonies on Macauley Island to islands farther west, such as Balls Pyramid and Lord Howe Island.

 Invertebrates reported from the islands include ants, beetles, butterflies, centipedes, crickets, flies, moths, orthopterans, snails and spiders although centipedes were not recorded in 2011 and millipedes and earthworms were absent as well.